Last Updated on May 21, 2021 by Michael Joseph

-3. Low Carb Diets Reliably Increase HDL (“Good Cholesterol”) Levels
+3. Low Carb Diets Tend To Increase HDL (“Good Cholesterol”) Levels

-High-density lipoprotein (HDL), commonly known as “good cholesterol", is associated with reduced risk of cardiovascular problems (10).
+High-density lipoprotein (HDL), commonly known as “good cholesterol,” may be associated with a reduced risk of cardiovascular problems (10).

 Numerous studies have examined the effect of low-carbohydrate diets on HDL levels.

-Based on current science, this rise in HDL should be a protective factor against cardiovascular risk.
+Based on current science, this rise in HDL (alone) may be a protective factor against cardiovascular risk.

-Given the recent media publicity, you would be forgiven for believing the ketogenic diet is a “new” thing.
+Given the recent media publicity, people would be forgiven for believing the ketogenic diet is a “new” thing.

-Interestingly, it has been around (in name) for more than a century, with its roots beginning in the 1920's.
-At this point, the ketogenic diet was being trialed as a dietary therapy for epilepsy in children.
+Interestingly, the diet has been around for more than a century, with its roots going back to the 1920s.
+At that early point, the ketogenic diet was trialed as a dietary therapy for epilepsy in children.